 A Resume, A Snapshot

-Your resume should be one page in length to allow us (and everyone else looking at your resume) to navigate to key information quickly.
+Your resume should be limited to one page to allow the reader to navigate to key information quickly.
 In addition to fitting everything you’d like to highlight on one page, pay attention to the margins (not too narrow), spacing (1.0 suggested), and font size (no smaller than 10 point).
 Maintain formatting consistency throughout the resume and use white space for easy reading.
 We do not have a preferred template for candidates to use.
 However, if you’d like additional guidance on how to best structure and format your resume, including a Tuck resume format template as an example, take a look at our comprehensive resume writing guide.

-Quality, not quantity is key.
-If you list everything you have done at every job, you’ll be breaking the formatting guidelines above and will demonstrate some misalignment with our Aware criterion.
-Granted, every resume is unique, but many impactful ones follow a similar formula that you can leverage:
+Quality, not quantity, is key.
+If you list everything you have done at every job, you’ll end up with a long resume and show a lack of awareness as well.
+While every resume is unique, the most impactful ones follow a similar formula:

 Why is this important?
 Results rarely carry over from one context to the next.
 It is highly unlikely that you will need to tackle exactly the same problem at Tuck as you did previously in your career.
-As mentioned in a previous blog, your behaviors are transferable skills that could be indicators of impact at Tuck and in your professional life, and they help us calibrate across diverse backgrounds and experiences.
-By providing examples of your behavior, you show us not only how those impressive results were earned, but also indicate that your strong performance can be replicated here at Tuck and beyond.
+Your behaviors are transferable skills that can indicate your impact at Tuck and in your professional life, and they help us calibrate across diverse backgrounds and experiences.
+By providing examples of your behavior, you show us how those impressive results were earned and that your strong performance can be replicated at Tuck and beyond.

 Beyond Your Professional Experience

 Finally, pay attention to the non-professional part of your resume.
-The Education and Personal sections of your resume are just as important as the professional section, and are used for the same purpose—to showcase your achievements and transferable skills.
-Use the Education section to show us more than just the school(s) you have attended—we see this information in your application and on the transcript(s).
-Focus on showing leadership and/or involvement (for instance clubs or societies that you led), entrepreneurial mindset (clubs and societies that you founded) and evidence of achievement (strong GPA, strong GMAT, academic or athletic achievements, Deans List, etc.).
+The Education and Personal sections of your resume are just as important as the professional section and are used for the same purpose—to showcase your achievements and transferable skills.
+Use the Education section to show us more than just the school(s) you have attended—we see this information in your application and on your transcript(s).
+Focus on showing leadership and/or involvement (for instance, clubs or societies that you led), entrepreneurial mindset (clubs and societies that you founded) and evidence of achievement (strong GPA, strong GMAT/GRE, academic or athletic achievements, Deans List, etc.).